maxxie114/zkill_fetcher/README.md

 ## Requirement

+1. It is recommended to run this program on a linux environment
-This application require the installation of sqlite3.
+2. This application require the installation of sqlite3, and php-sqlite3

-Run the schema.sql in the sqlite3 console to create the schema needed for this program.
+3. Run the schema.sql in the sqlite3 console to create the schema needed for this program.

 ## Usage